elsa-workflows/elsa-documentation/v3/src/pages/docs/installation/elsa-server.md

 ---
 title: Elsa Server Application
-description: Setting up Elsa in ASP.NET Core apps and exposing workflows as endpoints.
+description: Setting up Elsa Workflows in ASP.NET Core apps and exposing workflows as endpoints.
 ---

+## Introduction

+In the previous chapter, we looked at a simple console application to execute a workflow.

+In this chapter, we will create an ASP.NET app that hosts Elsa Workflows that acts as a workflow server.

+## Setup

 Create a new empty ASP.NET app using the following command: